rcos/rcos-handbook/docs/grading/status_updates.md

 **What are Status Updates?**

 Status Updates are weekly updates submitted by members detailing what they have done in the past week, what they plan to do next week, and what technical blockers they've encountered.
-These are intended to keep members on track to completing their goals, and are used by coordinators and mentors to pinpoint who is falling behind and might need assistance.
+These are intended to keep members on track to completing their goals, and are used by Coordinators and mentors to pinpoint who is falling behind and might need assistance.

 **How are Status Updates tracked?**